ING Group

-ING Group N.V.
-(ING Groep) is a Dutch multinational banking and financial services corporation headquartered in Amsterdam.
-Its primary businesses are retail banking, direct banking, commercial banking, investment banking, wholesale banking, private banking, asset management, and insurance services.
-With total assets of US$967.8 billion, it consistently ranks among the largest banks globally.
+The ING Group (ING Groep N.V.) is a Dutch multinational banking and financial services corporation headquartered in Amsterdam.
+Its primary businesses are retail banking, direct banking, commercial banking, investment banking, wholesale banking, private banking, and asset management.
+With total assets of €1,316 billion (as of March 2026), it consistently ranks among the largest banks globally.

-ING is the Dutch member of the Inter-Alpha Group of Banks, a co-operative consortium of 11 prominent European banks.
-Since in 2012, ING Bank is a member in the list of global systemically important banks.
+The ING is the Dutch member of the Inter-Alpha Group of Banks, a co-operative consortium of 11 prominent European banks.
+ING Bank has been a member in the list of global systemically important banks since the list was created in 2011.
 It has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

-In 2020, ING had 53.2 million clients in more than 40 countries.
-The company is a component of the Euro Stoxx 50 stock market index.
-The long-term debt for the company as of December 2019 is €150 billion.

-ING is an abbreviation for Internationale Nederlanden Groep (lit.
+As of the first quarter of 2026, ING served 40.8 million customers across nine retail markets and a wider wholesale banking footprint.
+It is a component of the EURO STOXX 50 stock market index.
+As of December 2019, the long-term debt for the company is €150 billion.
+ING is an abbreviation of Internationale Nederlanden Groep (lit.
 'International Netherlands Group').
-The orange lion on ING's logo alludes to the group's Dutch origins as the color of NN and logo of Postbank N.V.
+The ING's logo alludes to the Dutch symbolism used by several of ING's corporate predecessors, including Postbank.
+Its original blue lion symbol was refreshed in 2000, and later replaced by the orange variant between 2007 and 2009.